-Learn eco-printing and make your own beautiful, bundle-dyed scarves in this colorful class!
+Learn eco-printing and make your own beautiful, bundle-dyed scarf in this colorful class!

 Eco-printing is a natural dye technique that essentially prints botanicals, like flowers, onto fabric and results in colorfast, ephemeral, and unique designs.